 When network slicing is supported by the NG-RAN, multiple s S-NSSAIs may be supported.
 The UL and DL UE throughput for each S-NSSAI is then of importance to the operator to pinpoint a specific performance problem.

+For RAN sharing scenarios, the UL and DL UE throughput in each PLMN is of importance to pinpoint performance problem in a specific PLMN.